Waco siege: Prelude

 On February 27, 1993, the Waco Tribune-Herald began publishing "The Sinful Messiah", a series of articles by Mark England and Darlene McCormick, who reported allegations that Koresh had physically abused children in the compound and had committed statutory rape by taking multiple underage brides.
-Koresh was also said to advocate polygamy for himself and declared himself married to several female residents of the small community.
+Koresh was also said to advocate polygamy for himself and declared that he was married to several female residents of the small community.
 The paper claimed that Koresh had announced he was entitled to at least 140 wives and that he was entitled to claim any of the women in the group as his, that he had fathered at least a dozen children, and that some of these mothers became brides as young as 12 or 13 years old.

 In addition to allegations of sexual abuse and misconduct, Koresh and his followers were suspected of stockpiling illegal weapons.
 In May 1992, Chief Deputy Daniel Weyenberg of the McLennan County Sheriff's Department called the Bureau of Alcohol, Tobacco and Firearms (ATF) to notify them that his office had been contacted by a local UPS representative concerned about a report by a local driver.
 The UPS driver said a package had broken open on delivery to the Branch Davidian residence, revealing at least half a dozen grenades.
 He also noted that the compound had been receiving packages from an arms dealer for months.